sunspot/sunspot/README.md

 end
 ```

-Highlighting matches on the `body` field, for instance, can be acheived
+Highlighting matches on the `body` field, for instance, can be achieved
 like:

 ```ruby